 In response to advocacy efforts by APTA, CMS published new edit files effective Jan.
 1, 2021, and made the edit deletions retroactively effective to Jan.
 1, 2020.
 Humana’s policy is consistent with the CMS changes.

 The Humana decision significantly reduces the instances in which a PT will need to append the 59, X, XE, XP, XS, or XU modifiers and will eliminate situations in which certain code pairs were prohibited.
 The change is anticipated to have a positive impact on the provision of necessary care and reduce administrative burden associated with claim denials and appeals.

 According to Humana, it will reprocess claims that were denied based on the edits dating back to Jan.
-1, 2020, if a provider resubmits the claim.
+1, 2020, if a provider requests that the claim be reprocessed.

 The decision makes Humana the third major commercial insurer to drop the edits.
 In January, Cigna became the first major insurer to follow CMS' lead.
 Aetna followed in early February.
 Anthem has yet to release a final decision, but in preliminary communication with APTA, Anthem has indicated it will adopt the change as well.
 APTA is waiting on clarification on the time frame and whether 2020 claims will be reprocessed.